gr-blog/gregros.dev/posts/typescript/01/treating-types-as-values-with-type-level-maps.post.md

 type Keys = keyof Map // "Key_1" | "Key_2"
 ```

-The union type we get is actually a **type-level set**.
-But that’s outside the scope of this article.
+The union type we get is really a **type-level set**.
+But that’s outside the scope of this post.

 Instead, let’s compare it to listing keys on a JavaScript object: